Who is eligible to apply for the MTO Fellows Program?

 To be eligible to apply for the MTO Fellows Program, you must:

-- be able to attend monthly workshops in downtown Los Angeles from March-December 2018;
+- be able to participate in monthly workshops from March-December 2021;

-- have a 3.0 minimum cumulative undergraduate GPA; and
+- have a 3.0 minimum cumulative undergraduate GPA (including community college); and

-- show the potential to contribute meaningfully to the diversity of the legal profession.
-This includes, but is not limited to, candidates who are members of racial or ethnic minority groups; gay, lesbian, bisexual or transgender; physically challenged; or from disadvantaged socioeconomic backgrounds.
+- have the potential to contribute meaningfully to the diversity of the legal profession.
+This includes, but is not limited to, candidates who are members of racial or ethnic minority groups; LGBTQ; from disadvantaged socioeconomic backgrounds; or people with disabilities.

 Am I still eligible to apply if I have participated in another legal pipeline program?